mlcommons/training_policies/CONTRIBUTING_DRAFT.md

 ### Contribution guidelines and standards

-(Peter Mattson's note: Technical details TBD by community.)
+(Note: Technical details TBD by community.)

 #### General guidelines and philosophy for contribution

-(Peter Mattson's note: Technical details TBD by community.)
+(Note: Technical details TBD by community.)

 #### License